Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou

 \subsection{Influence of selected covariates on disease status}

-In the previous sections, we carried out a comparison between RF and multinomial logit covariate selections on the $IgM/IgG$ data set and the conclusion is that the results are in agreement.
-The RF variable importance results on the $IgM$ sub-samples produced a robust ranking of the covariates.
-The same group of seven important variables was selected by RF algorithm (see Figures~\ref{fig4} and \ref{fig5}); an eighth supplementary variable, \textit{joint pain}, was added in the stepwise selection of the $IgM/IgG$ data set.
-In conclusion, we decided to fit the same multinomial model with eight covariates to the data sets of our analysis and to further quantify the effects of the covariates in this model.
+In the previous sections, the RF variable importance results on the $IgM$ sub-samples produced a robust ranking of the covariates.
+From these results, we decided to fit multinomial model with eight covariates (\textit{age, temperature, number of sick days, rainfall, nausea or vomiting, cough, nasal congestion and joint pain}) to the data set of our analysis and to further quantify the effects of the covariates in this model.